desto-git/scrollbar.js/README.md

 Note!
 -----
 - If you have padding on a target element, apply it to `target > .scrollbarjs-viewport` instead.
-- For the body element, the body's height will be set to 100vh, so the scrolling div inside has something to scroll.
+- On the body element, the body's height will be set to 100vh.
+Otherwise, it would gradually grow when it's smaller, or it won't scroll if it is bigger.

 How does it work?